Fitbit Premium vs free: What's the difference and is it worth upgrading in 2024?

 Fitbit's Readiness Score is one of the best features on the Premium feature list if you work out regularly.
 Using your recent activity, sleep score, and heart rate variability (HRV) measured against your baseline, the feature generates a score to assess how ready you are to exercise again.
 It's undoubtedly one of the most sought-after features offered by the Premium version of the app as there's not a similar version on the free version of the Fitbit app.

-A higher Readiness Score means you're well rested and ready for a higher-intensity workout, while a lower score suggests you need to rest instead of exercising.
-Anyone who's used other fitness trackers will notice that this feature is very similar to that on the WHOOP 2.0, at £30 per month on top of the device purchase.
-Some Garmin devices, including the Garmin Forerunner 945, have this insight included within the smartwatch.
+A higher Readiness Score means you're well rested and ready for a higher-intensity workout, while a lower score suggests you need rest instead of exercise.

 The only downside of the Readiness Score is that it's unavailable on some Fitbits.
-At the moment, the Readiness Score is only available on the Sense, Versa 3, Versa 4, Charge 5, Luxe, or Inspire 2, so if you don't own one of these models then you may not have access to this top-tier app feature, but you will still pay the same £7.99 fee.
+At the moment, the Readiness Score is only available on the Sense 2, Sense, Versa 3, Versa 4, Charge 5, Charge 6, Inspire 2, Inspire 3, and Fitbit Luxe, so if you don't own one of these models then you may not have access to this top-tier app feature, but you will still pay the same £7.99 fee.

 2. More health metrics

 For those looking to get deep insights into their health and wellbeing, Fitbit Premium may be a better option than the free version.
-The paid version offers users access to more metrics - including manual blood glucose tracking (which needs to be input manually) and advanced skin temperature details, which can be useful for advanced sleep insights.
+The paid version offers users access to more metrics - including manual blood glucose tracking (which needs to be input manually) and advanced skin temperature details, which can be useful for getting deeper insights into your sleep.

-Both of these will be useful metrics for some people.
+Both of these will be useful metrics for some people - and not mean much to others.
 For example, those with type 2 diabetes need to measure their glucose levels regularly and the Fitbit app can be a useful tool to help with this.
-However, unlike many of the other features in the free version of the app, measuring blood glucose levels requires another device as Fitbit can't get this information itself.
-The Premium version will allow you to track your glucose levels after inputting the details yourself, rather than doing it automatically - as it does with your step count, for example.
+However, unlike many of the other features in the free app, measuring blood glucose levels requires another device as Fitbit can't get this information independently.
+The Premium version will allow you to track your glucose levels after inputting the details yourself, rather than doing it automatically, as it does with your step count.

 3. Sleep Profile